No standing in the hot sun over the grill! This BBQ Chicken is made in the comfort of your air-conditioned (hopefully) kitchen right in the air fryer.

 What Barbecue Sauce Should I Use For BBQ Chicken?

 To keep things as breezy as the season, you can use your favorite jarred barbeque sauce from your local grocery store.
-I used a Kansas City style sauce, for reference (read more about different types of barbecue sauce in the United States here).
-If you’re feeling ambitious, though, you can whip up one of our easy homemade versions.
+I used a Kansas City style sauce, for reference.
+If you’re feeling ambitious, though, you can whip up an easy homemade BBQ sauce.

 - 1 whole (3.5 lb.) chicken, cut into leg, thigh, and breast pieces